d1nwiddie-school/ROB456_FinalProject/README.md

 # How to use this repo?
 Frankly your guess is as good as mine.
 We are engineers LARPING as programmers.
 You'll use this repo to source a NEW overlay separate from your code, which lets us work in one unified ROS-space to freely pusha and pull without touching the work in our original ~/ROB456/ros_ws/ folders.

-AI DISLOSURE: Gemini Asissted in the planning and writing of this document.
+AI DISLOSURE: Google Gemini Asissted in the planning and writing of this document.
 Chat log is diclosed here for transparency: https://gemini.google.com/share/7a2185f3080c

 # ROB456 Final Project: Group Workspace